-As shown in the following table, as of March 31, 2005 five issuers, DASNY, UDC, HFA, LGAC and the Thruway Authority have entered into \$5.97 billion, or 14.7 percent of total debt outstanding, notional amount of interest rate exchange agreements that are subject to the interest rate exchange agreement cap.
+As of March 31, 2006 five issuers, DASNY, UDC, HFA, LGAC and the Thruway Authority have entered into a notional amount of \$5.97 billion of interest rate exchange agreements that are subject to the interest rate exchange agreement cap, or 14.5 percent of total debt outstanding.

-The interest rate exchange agreements outstanding at March 31, 2005 involve nine different counterparties.
+The interest rate exchange agreements outstanding at March 31, 2006 involve nine different counterparties.
 All of the interest rate exchange agreements were part of refunding transactions that resulted in fixed rates (i.e., synthetic fixed rate interest rate exchange agreements) that range between 2.86 percent and 3.66 percent - rates that were significantly lower than the fixed bond rates at the time the refunding bonds were issued.
 In these transactions, the State issued variable rate bonds and entered into swaps in which it receives a variable rate payment expected to approximate the costs of the variable rate bonds, and pays a fixed rate.
-As of March, 2005, the net mark-to-market value of all the outstanding swaps (the aggregate termination amount) was approximately \$54 million - the total amount the State would be required to pay to the collective authorized issuers for payments to the counterparties should all the swaps be terminated.
+As of March 31, 2006, the net mark-to-market value of all the outstanding swaps (the aggregate termination amount) was approximately \$118 million - the total amount the State would receive from the collective authorized issuers for payments from the counterparties should all the swaps be terminated.
 The mark-to-market value of the outstanding interest rate exchange agreements fluctuates with interest rates and other market conditions.
-Generally, as interest rates rise from levels that existed in March 2005, it is expected that the counterparties would owe the State termination payments.
+Generally, as interest rates rise from levels that existed in March 2006, it is expected that the counterparties would owe the State higher termination payments.
 The State plans to continue to monitor and manage counterparty risk on a monthly basis.

-At the close of the 2004-05 fiscal year, the State also entered into approximately \$850 million in swaps to create synthetic variable rate exposure, including \$157 million of synthetic variable rate obligations and \$693 million of forward starting synthetic variable rate obligations.
-In these transactions, the State issued fixed rate bonds and entered into swaps in which it receives a fixed rate comparable to the rate it pays on the bonds and pays the Bond Market Association (BMA) variable rate, resulting in the State paying net variable rates.
+At the close of the 2005-06 fiscal year, the State also entered into approximately \$970 million in swaps to create synthetic variable rate exposure, including \$277 million of synthetic variable rate obligations and \$693 million of forward starting synthetic variable rate obligations.
+In these transactions, the State issued fixed rate bonds and entered into swaps in which it receives a fixed rate comparable to the rate it pays on the bonds, and pays the Bond Market Association (BMA) variable rate, resulting in the State paying net variable rates.
 The net variable rate costs the State incurred with the synthetic variable rate bonds are lower than the net costs of issuing traditional variable rate bonds because they do not require additional support costs (liquidity, insurance, broker-dealer fees, and remarketing fees).
-Thus, this approach can be the least costly way to achieve additional variable rate exposure.
-The synthetic variable rate bonds also provide the additional benefit of reducing the State's counterparty exposure under the synthetic fixed rate bonds discussed above (as determined by an independent financial advisor), and thus are excluded agreements under the legislation and are not counted under the swaps cap.
+Thus, this approach can be a less costly way to achieve additional variable rate exposure.
+The synthetic variable rate debt also provides the additional benefit of reducing the State's counterparty exposure under the synthetic fixed rate bonds discussed above (as determined by an independent financial advisor), and thus are "excluded agreements" under the legislation, and not counted under the swaps cap.
+As of March 31, 2006, the net mark-to-market value of the State's synthetic variable rate swaps is \$6.5 million -- the total amount the State would have to pay to the collective authorized issuers should all swaps be terminated.
+They do, however, count towards the variable rate debt instruments cap.